v2sCollections/Constellation/README.md

 ### DLSS Support

 If you choose to use the DLSS Support (OPTIONAL) you will need to do the following.
+⛔ If you want to use the Reshade Make sure to install and configure the Reshade before enabling the optional DLSS Mod.

 1\.
 Go to the "SETTINGS" menu and on the DISPLAY tab enable "FSR2" as shown in the picture below.\
 ![](https://s11.gifyu.com/images/SgFWA.png)2.
 To bring up the menu for DLSS hit the (END) key.
 Here you can choose from DLSS or XeSS.